Camonophy/shut-your-bubble/README.md

 ### Windows

    Use the Tesseract Windows installation from <a href="https://github.com/UB-Mannheim/tesseract/wiki">this repository</a>

+#### Python
- Next, simply run:
+ After installing Tesseract on your machine, simply run:

  > pip3 install -r requirements.txt

- to gather all packages that you need.
+ to gather the required packages from the official Python Package Index.

 ## Options: